-This weather tool is in a temporary host location.
-They sincerely desire feedback from anyone reviewing the tool.
+This weather tool is now in a permanent host location.
+The creators sincerely desire feedback from anyone reviewing the tool.

 The paper is open access, so free to download by anyone.
 The link to all the weather UK productivity maps can also be downloaded as ‘Supplemental online material’ in the same link, or alternatively here.